“Read great authors but don’t write to be great. Write to create, to inhabit a world you can grow into.”- Perie Longo

 Which events are available for individual ticket purchases?

 Special Guest Speakers: Saturday, June 7, 7:30 p.m. – TBA; Sunday, June 8, 7:30 p.m. – TBA; Monday June 9, 7:30pm - TBA; Tuesday June 10, 7:30pm - TBA; Wednesday, June 11, 7:30 p.m. – TBA.

 I am attending the Writers Conference and want to bring a friend to hear a speaker.
 Can I?

 Tickets for individual speakers may be purchased at the door.
 Evening speakers are $5/10.
-Unregistered guests may not attend daily workshops.
+Unregistered guests may not attend daily workshops or panels.
 Space is limited.

 What are the important deadlines I need to know about?

 January 1, 2014: Early registration begins - $575

 March 1, 2014: Registration for Advance Submission Begins - Don't forget to mail your pages!

 March 16, 2014: Regular registration begins - $650